 Fitted with a brilliant seven-speed automatic gearbox with steering wheel-mounted shift paddles, it also has four driving modes: Comfort, Sport, Sport Plus and Manual.
 In both Sport Plus and Manual modes, the E63 changes gear with savage precision, but Comfort makes the car an ideal long-distance cruiser.
 Despite overly light steering, the big Mercedes also handles better than any other E-Class.

 Sumptuous leather and hugely comfortable seats

-Rear passengers are treated to very high levels of comfort and thanks to the fantastic AMG leather sports seats the front cabin is even better.
-The adjustable suspension provides three different settings allowing drivers to soften or stiffen the ride depending on the type of journey or road surface.
+Rear-seat passengers will be very comfortable, and thanks to the fantastic AMG leather sports seats, the front is even better.
+The adjustable suspension offers three different settings, allowing drivers to soften or stiffen the ride depending on the type of journey or road surface.
 Passengers are very well insulated from road noise, too.

 Practicality & boot space

 Clever controls and very generous amounts of room

 There are loads of practical features inside the E63: the steering wheel is electronically adjustable for reach and rake and the on-board computer control dial is very easy to use.
 The rear seats provide passengers with a very comfortable ride, too, offering limousine levels of head and legroom.
 The boot is massive as well, holding 540 litres of luggage.

 Packed with safety features and scored full marks in crash testing

 Bullet-proof reliability has been a Mercedes trait for many years, and the range-topping E63 AMG model is no exception, with no widely known problems.
 It also exudes quality.
 When crash-tested in 2010 by Euro NCAP, the E-Class scored the full five stars.